 I almost always come back to a combination of bell pepper, carrots, celery, and red onion when I make macaroni salad.
 The proportions fit my tastes: lots of bell pepper, very little onion, but enough to impart some flavor.
 I think chopped scallions, broccoli florets, peas, and grape tomatoes would all be lovely.
 And I didn’t add herbs to the recipe, but you certainly could.

-Once the pasta salad is ready, you can store the leftovers in an airtight container in the fridge for up to three days.
+Once the macaroni salad is ready, you can store the leftovers in an airtight container in the fridge for up to three days.
 This makes it easy to prepare in advance of a gathering, if that suits your schedule.

 You can!
 Pasta salad, like many pasta dishes, can be frozen.
 The leftovers of this recipe can stay in the freezer for up to four weeks.